 The meeting was to have started off on Thursday afternoon, April 2, with a series of talks, including:

 - “Hydric Soil Indicators,” Dr. Lenore Vasilas, NRCS National Chair of Hydric Soil Committee

 - “National Food Security Act, Section 404(f), Tillage and Ongoing Farming Activities,” Jennifer Cavanaugh, Compliance Officer, NRCS California

 - “Current Regulations under Clean Water Act Section 404, Revisions to Waters of the U.S., and SWRCB State Wetland Definition.”
 Mike Vondergeest, ICF Jones & Stokes

 - “Reflections on the Present Regulatory Climate,” Peter Prows, Briscoe Ivester & Bazel LLP

-PSSAC’s Annual Banquet will be held Thursday evening at the Los Mariachis Mexican Restaurant, located in Red Bluff.
+PSSAC’s Annual Banquet was to have been held Thursday evening at the Los Mariachis Mexican Restaurant, located in Red Bluff.

-On Friday, April 3rd, there will be a Field Tour via bus to look at soils, geomorphology, and wetlands on the Pleistocene terraces in relation to the F8 Hydric Soil Indicators and WOTUS as the 2015 regulations have been revised by the EPA and ACOE.
-This will be an excellent opportunity to identify problematic field indicators and evaluate wetlands under revised federal standards.
-Soil scientists, biologists, wetland experts, agency regulators, land owners and other interest groups are encouraged to attend.
-This educational and informative exercise will take place at Coyote Creek Conservation Area managed by Red Bluff Farms.
+On Friday, April 3rd, there was a planned Field Tour via bus, to look at soils, geomorphology, and wetlands on the Pleistocene terraces in relation to the F8 Hydric Soil Indicators and WOTUS as the 2015 regulations have been revised by the EPA and ACOE.
+This would have been an excellent opportunity to identify problematic field indicators and evaluate wetlands under revised federal standards.
+Soil scientists, biologists, wetland experts, agency regulators, land owners and other interest groups were encouraged to attend.
+This educational and informative exercise was to have taken place at Coyote Creek Conservation Area managed by Red Bluff Farms.

 Sid Davis, Joel Butterworth, David Kelley & Mary Reed, Organizing Committee